 Another example of a common host plant is the Bird of Paradise.
-If you notice white patches on the underside, yellowing leaves, and stunted growth, there are likely mealybugs on bird of paradise.
+If you notice white patches on the underside, yellowing leaves, and stunted growth, there are likely bird of paradise mealybugs.

 They also attack plants at any place.
 You can find them on infested plants in outdoor crops and office plants.

 The hibiscus even has a pest’s name after it – the Pink Hibiscus mealybug.

 Here’s How Mealybugs Work On Killing Your Plant:

 Mealybugs are plant sap-suckers.
 They feed on the plant juices from stems, leaves, and even fruits until they weaken the entire plant.
 You end up with a wilted and yellowed plant that eventually falls apart.

 The leftover honeydew turns moldy, and its sweetness attracts insects to infest the plant as well.
 This is how you end up with a disaster of an insect infestation on your plant!